jeroenooms/opencpu-pages/_posts/2015-02-20-jade-release-0-1.md

 ## An example template

 Below an example of a Jade template, taken from the [jade homepage](http://jade-lang.com/).
-Notice how tags, classes and id's are defined in a syntax that much resembles CSS selectors.
-The example template also includes one variable called `youAreUsingJade`, which we can use to control the rendering output.
+Notice that the notation of tags, classes and id's much resembles CSS selectors.
+The template also includes one variable called `youAreUsingJade`, which we can use to control the rendering output.

 {% highlight html %}
 doctype html